Sinn Féin’s secrecy crisis deepens as victim gives his version of the Ó Donnghaile story

 Sam McBride has noted that until forced to confess Ó Donnghaile felt safe enough from scrutiny to attack anyone asking awkward questions of his former party, tweeting Sam that “*maybe* the Bel Tel don’t like that a Republican is First Minister…”

 This takes us right back to the concealment problem within the culture of a party where challenging the behaviour of a senior party official is “likely to backfire on you”.
-This is the key connective thread between all of these episodes.
+This is a key connective thread between all of these episodes.

 Holly Cairns has asked what’s the difference between two PROs giving a reference to a suspected (later convicted) paedophile to off load him from party responsibility, and Mary Lou’s encomium giving O’Donnghaile a signal he could carry on regardless?